lethal-guitar/RigelEngine/README.md

 SDL2MIXERDIR=<SDL2_MIXER_LOCATION>
 ```

+If you're using git-bash on Windows, an easy way to do so is by adding the
+corresponding `export` commands in your`.bashrc`.

-All of the above would need slight adjustments in order to create a 32-bit
+_Note_: All of the above would need slight adjustments in order to create a
-build.
-Also note that I haven't tried building 32-bit so far, so it might still
+32-bit build.
+Also I haven't tried building 32-bit so far, so it's possible
-not work without some minor changes.
+that some additional changes would be necessary.

+***

+<a name="foot-note-linux">[1]</a>: I'm using Linux Mint 18, based on Ubuntu 16.04 Xenial Xerus